Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Conclusion

 \section{Conclusion}

-This paper proposed the \rac{} framework to speed up the solving of RAC problems and, in particular, the DA-FRAC and LAC. \rac{} consists of three key components: (1) a dedicated GNN architecture to predict generator commitments and active transmission lines; (2) the use of the GNN architecture and MC-dropouts to associate a confidence value to each commitment prediction; and (3) a feasibility-restoration procedure that transforms the predictions into a high-quality feasible solution in polynomial time.
+This paper proposed the \rac{} framework to speed up the solving of RAC problems and, in particular, the DA-FRAC and LAC. \rac{} consists of three key components: (1) a dedicated GNN-based architecture to predict generator commitments and active transmission lines; (2) the use of the GNN-based architecture and MC-dropout to associate a confidence value to each commitment prediction; and (3) a feasibility-restoration procedure that transforms the prediction into a high-quality feasible solution in polynomial time.
 Experimental results on the French transmission system and the DA-FRAC and LAC formulations used by MISO indicate that \rac{} can provide significant speedups in solving for negligible loss in solution quality.
 The \rac{} framework sheds light on the use of confidence measurement and uncertainty quantification in ML approaches to power systems.
 Future research will explore how to further improve the confidence calibration and the architectural design of the GNNs.
-It will also generalize the \rac{} framework to the stochastic optimization versions of the FRAC and the LAC.
+The \rac{} framework can be generalized to the stochastic optimization versions of the FRAC and the LAC.
+Additionally, this framework can be further enhanced to address network topology changes, thereby extending its applicability to accelerate optimal transmission planning or generalize transmission contingencies.